Yichen-Si/punkst/docs/basic.md

 - Specify the 0-based column indices in "transcripts" for X coordinate, Y coordinate, feature, and count: `"icol_x"`, `"icol_y"`, `"icol_feature"`, and `"icol_count"`.
 If the input file contains headers, set "skip" to the number of lines to skip.

-- `"features"`: a file that contains a list of genes to use.
-Rows in the transcripts file where the gene name on the column specified by `icol_feature` does not match any names in this file will be ignored.
-(If your feature list contains multiple columns, the first column delimited by any whitespace will be used.)
+- `"exclude_feature_regex"`: a regular expression to exclude features from the analysis.
+For example, to exclude negative control probes and/or mitochondrial genes.

 - `"tilesize"`: we store and process data by square tiles, this parameter specifies the size length of the tiles in the same unit as your coordinates.
 Tile sizes affect the memory usage and (perhaps less so) run time, we've been using 500$\mu$m for all of our experiments.

 - `"hexgrids"` (list): this is center-to-center distance of the hexagonal grid used for training the model.
 The best value depends on your data density.
-We've been using 12~18$\mu$m, but you might want to use a larger value if your data has very low transcript density.
+We've been using $12\sim 18\mu m$ for most dataset, but you might want to use a larger value if your data has very low transcript density.

 - `"topics"` (list): the number of topics (factors) to learn.